 “Let the geese confess as to their rightful owner.”

 People flocked to the governor’s office as news of his instructions quickly spread throughout the city.
 As the people waited, Qian worked patiently in his office.
 He finally came out after several hours and went to visit each goose.

 After visiting each, the governor made a wise decision and proclaimed to the people amassed outside his office: “The geese have confessed.”
 He pointed to one of the geese and told the farmer who was standing in front of the crowd:

 “That one is yours; you can take it with you.”

 The crowd was stunned, and they asked the governor how he knew which goose belonged to the farmer.
 Qian explained: “The excrement of geese raised in the city is different from those raised on a farm.
 The excrement of geese raised in the city is yellowish, as they are fed wheat and millet, while the excrement of farm geese is greenish, as they normally feed upon weeds.

-Upon hearing these words, the innkeeper suddenly turned pale and kowtowed before Governor Qian, asking for forgiveness.
+Upon hearing Governor Qian’s wise decision, the innkeeper suddenly turned pale and kowtowed before Governor Qian, asking for forgiveness.

 Note: Qian was the governor of the county-level city of Linjiang during the Ming Dynasty.
 He was a diligent and honest leader who took great care of the people under his charge